-Community infrastructure such as marae, sports facilities, community and events centres, schools and parks is essential for the health, social wellbeing and economic prosperity of communities.
-It can be provided by the public, private and/or not-for-profit sectors
+Community infrastructure such as marae, sports facilities, community and events centres, schools, libraries and parks are essential for the health, social wellbeing and economic prosperity of communities.
+It can be provided by the public, private and/or not-forprofit sectors.